Luke Chadwick: International career

 Chadwick made his debut for the England under-21s in the win against Luxembourg in September 1999.
 He played the full 90 minutes as England won 5−0 in the 2000 UEFA European Under-21 Championship qualifier at the Madejski Stadium.
 England qualified for the finals in Slovakia and Chadwick made substitute appearances against Italy and Slovakia as they were eliminated at the group stages.
 He featured four times during England's qualifying campaign for 2002 UEFA European Under-21 Championship with his last appearance coming in the 5−0 win against Albania on 4 September 2001.
 Overall, Chadwick made 13 appearances for the U21s but scored no goals.

 Personal life

 Chadwick and his wife Hayley have two sons.
 As of 2015, both were in the youth ranks of Cambridge United.

+From 2016, Chadwick began mentoring young footballers, and in August 2023 was praised by England women's footballer Georgia Stanway for his help.

-In May 2020, Chadwick spoke about how his mental health had been affected by abuse about his appearance he had received as a young player.
-He highlighted how the media had made fun of his appearance, "spots on my face, teeth sticking out, that sort of thing", making particular mention of the abuse he had received on the BBC panel show, They Think It's All Over.
+Chadwick's childhood fear of dentists prevented the fitting of braces to repair his overbite.
+In May 2020, he spoke about how his mental health had been affected by abuse about his appearance he had received as a young player.
+He highlighted how the media had made fun of his appearance, "spots on my face, teeth sticking out, that sort of thing", making particular mention of the abuse he had received on the BBC panel show They Think It's All Over.
 He received an apology from the show's hosts Nick Hancock and Gary Lineker.

+In May 2025, Chadwick released an autobiography called Not Just a Pretty Face talking about his football career, personal life and mental health struggles.